What is erythroderma?

 - Blistering diseases including pemphigus and bullous pemphigoid

-- Sezary syndrome (erythrodermic form of cutaneous T-cell lymphoma)
+- Sezary syndrome (the erythrodermic form of cutaneous T-cell lymphoma)

 Erythroderma may also be a symptom or sign of a systemic disease.
 These may include: